WolfieKnee/WolfieKnee.io/pages/coding.md

 ---
-title: a page to collate useful information for learning to code
+title: a page to collate useful information about data and learning to code
 navigation: coding
 author: Dave W
 tags: